SouthGreenPlatform/tutorials/_pages/cluster-itrop/Slurm.md

 $ cat slurm-20303_19.out
 I am Slurm job 20323, array job 20303, and array task 19.{% endhighlight %}

+## Submit a job with several command in parallel at the same time

+You have to use the options `--ntasks` and `--cpus-per-task`

+Example:

+{% highlight bash %}#!/bin/bash

+#SBATCH --ntasks=2
+#SBATCH --cpu-per-task=2

+srun --ntasks=1 sleep 10 &
+srun --ntasks=1 sleep 12 &
+wait{% endhighlight %}

+In this example, we use 2 tasks with 2 cpus allocated per task that is to say 4 cpus allocated for this job.

+For each task a sleep is launched at the same time.

+Notice the use of srun to launch a parallelised command and the  `&` to launch the command in background

+The `wait` is needed here to ask the job to wait for the end of each command before stopping

 ### Submit an OpenMP job:

-A OpenMP job is a job using serveral cpus on the same single node.
+A OpenMP job is a job using several cpus on the same single node.
 Therefore the number of nodes will always be one.

 This will work with a program compiled with openMP